Aim of Training:

 progress and attendance of research students and for liaison with

-Research Student Administration as defined in the University Code of
+Postgraduate Research and Operations as defined in the University Code

 Supervising Postgraduate Researchers covers the responsibilities of